 - Medication management: Given that traumatic brain injury victims can be left with extensive physical pain and suffering and well as mental and cognitive impairment which, in turn, can affect their emotional wellbeing, medication is often a necessary form of a treatment.
 A competent physician or psychiatrist can help a brain injury victim secure the medication that is oftentimes needed to provide stability and ease that pain and suffering.

-- Rehabilitation therapy: Much of a victim’s life after suffering a traumatic brain injury is focused on achieving as full of a recovery as possible.
+- Rehabilitation therapy: Much of a victim's life after suffering a traumatic brain injury is focused on achieving as full of a recovery as possible.
 This typically means working with various professionals to make improvements on physical and cognitive abilities.
-Rehabilitation therapy, in its various forms, can address issues such as anger management, behavioral change management, adjustment to roles withing the victim’s family, and physical movement.
+Rehabilitation therapy, in its various forms, can address issues such as anger management, behavioral change management, adjustment to roles within the victim's family, and physical movement.

 - Inpatient treatment: Those individuals who suffer a more severe traumatic brain injury may need more extensive treatment.
 In these instances, inpatient care may be beneficial.
 Here, treatment focuses on core issues such as cognitive problems that affect memory, concentration, and judgment, as well as physical and emotional issues that may affect poor coordination, loss of movement, irritability, and mood changes.
 Individuals who receive inpatient treatment will be surrounded by a team of professionals who work with the victim for several hours a day nearly every day of the week.